justinrummel/jr.com-mm/_posts/2012-07-25-10-8-mountain-lion-server-file-sharing-and-ftp.md

     caption: "Photo credit: [**Apple, Inc**](http://www.apple.com)"
 ---

 In terms of File Sharing, there is really nothing different from Lion to Mt Lion.
 There is a bonus for iOS users in EDU in that you can now create a WebDAV "DropBox" for students submitting their assignments.
-Follow [this kbase for setting up DropBox shares][PH8034] and you will soon be able to have students store their assignments on your server.
+Follow ~~this kbase for setting up DropBox shares~~ and you will soon be able to have students store their assignments on your server.

 ![1-mtl-dropbox]({{ site.url }}/assets/images/2012/07/1-mtl-dropbox.png){: .align-center}